 WWoofing: WWOOF stands for World Wide Opportunities on Organic Farms.
 As a WWOOFer you get linked to people with organic farms that are looking for volunteer help across the world.
 You help them with farm work and in return, you get free accommodation, food, and local tours.
 To sign up as a WWOOFer to pay about $25 per year.
 I have never used WWOOF myself but I have had great stories from my friends.

 Volunteering: I have used Voluntourism (volunteer + tourism) in East Africa and it’s my best means.
 You can go backpacking to any destination for a cause.
-You volunteer in a local community by teaching a language, helping out with daily activities, or building houses and schools and in return, you get free Accommodation and food.
+You volunteer in a local community by teaching a language, helping out with daily activities, or building houses and schools and in return, you get free accommodation and food.
 Contact a children’s home of your choice and offer to volunteer.
 You can also use some of the good voluntourism sites that will point you in the right direction: Voluntourism.org, ProjectsAbroad.org, and GlobeAware.org.

 Hostels and Accommodation Offer: Book a hostel or look out for offers from online booking sites like Hostel World, Booking.com, HostelBrockers, Jumia Travels, Kayak, Hotel Tonight, Milimani Backpackers and Distant Relatives Eco Lodge- Kilifi Backpackers.

 When looking for a cheap flight, avoid travel agents as much as possible.
 They are in business and their prices are always at a profit.
 The only good thing they offer is assistance if you have any trouble checking in or if you miss a flight.
-Below is a number of ways in which you can book cheap flights.
+Below are a number of ways in which you can book cheap flights.